 Yes.
 The rapid tests do expire.
 But some of the expiration dates have been extended.
 Check out additional information about expiration dates for at-home COVID-19 tests.

-If you think you have COVID-19 or you were exposed to someone who got a positive test result, what is the best time to take an at-home rapid test?
+If you think you have COVID-19 or you were exposed to someone who got a positive test result, when should you take an at-home rapid COVID test?

 “Wait at least 72 hours and ideally five days to get tested unless you have symptoms,” Barron said.